 Travel nursing provides many benefits that permanent positions in healthcare facilities most likely cannot, including the flexibility to experience a new environment every few months, access to a recruiter that understands your needs and wants, and, in most cases, lucrative financial incentives.

-As with staff nurse salaries, a travel nurse salary can vary quite a bit depending on where you are in the country and what type of nursing you are going to do (med-surg vs. critical care, for example).
-According to the U.S. Department of Labor, the median pay for nurses is $32.91 an hour, or an annual salary of $68,450 per year; according to Indeed.com, the hourly rate for a travel nurse is $44.81 an hour.
-However, as a travel nurse, the best approach when comparing compensation packages is focus on weekly net pay.
-This is the estimated net amount that will be deposited into your account for working the contracted weekly hours—essentially, your actual take-home pay.
+As with staff registered nurse salaries, a travel nurse’s salary can vary quite a bit depending on where you are in the country and what type of nursing you are going to do (medical-surgical vs. critical care, for example).
+According to the Bureau of Labor Statistics, the median pay in 2021 for nurses was $37.31 an hour, or an annual salary of $77,600 per year; according to Indeed.com, the hourly rate for a travel nurse is $46.80 an hour.
+However, as a travel nurse, the best approach when comparing compensation packages is to focus on weekly net pay.
+This is the estimated net amount that will be deposited into your account for working the contracted weekly hours essentially, your actual take-home pay.

 To calculate net pay, subtract the estimated weekly taxes from the weekly taxable wage and add the remainder to the total weekly tax-free stipends to calculate the weekly net pay for a contract.
 For an even more detailed breakdown on calculating take-home pay, reach out to a Health Carousel Travel Nursing recruiter.

 Simply put, yes.
-The average travel nurse makes more than the average staff nurse doing exactly the same job.
+The average travel nurse makes more than a staff registered nurse doing the exact same job.
 Sometimes a travel nurse can actually earn a lot more than the staff nurse can.
 Think about it this way: To attract travel nurses, hospitals need to pay an attractive hourly rate.
 So, the travel nurse salary is already higher, just as an hourly rate

 Then add in a housing stipend.
 The staff nurse has to pay to rent or a mortgage; the hospital usually pays for the travel nurse’s living expenses.
 Some programs offer pretty decent reimbursements for travel, too.
-You may need to submit receipts for travel, but if it is a flat rate, any amount you don’t spend on travel goes right in your pocket.
+You may need to submit travel receipts, but if it is a flat rate, any amount you don’t spend on travel goes right into your pocket.

 Does your contract offer a sign-on bonus?
 Does your contract offer a completion bonus?
 Can you earn overtime?
 Can you get bonus pay for holiday shifts?
 When you think about everything that goes into a travel nursing salary, they add up all of these pools of money that aren’t usually offered to staff nurses.